Bicep are the talk of the electronic music industry right now.

 Without gigs and touring, Bicep relied heavily on radio support to reach new audiences and to drive streams.

 Tess Kendall, Ninja Tune, Senior Product Manager, told Music Week “Both BBC 6 Music and Radio 1 specialist shows have been incredibly supportive in the past.
 Atlas went on the C-list at Radio 1, which was a first for Bicep.
-Apricots has been on the Radio 1 B-list for nine weeks as well as the 6 Music A-list.
+Apricots have been on the Radio 1 B-list for nine weeks as well as the 6 Music A-list.
 There has also seen a tonne of support on Kiss FM including daytime, as well as spins on BBC Radio 2 and regional shows.”

 Bicep Live - The Results